Understanding bind

 |

-This way we have a boxed value M<'a>
+This way we have a boxed value M<'a>, but our function f only receives an unboxed 'a.
+In this way

 we can work with unboxed values and also use any function without explicitly box them.
 Because